Nebraska 54, Northwestern 47

 Nebraska led by as many as nine in the first half with just under seven minutes left after Shields’ basket capped an 8-0 run.
 The Cornhuskers had a 21-14 edge on the boards and held Northwestern with 7-of-21 from the field, but Demps’ late 3-pointer brought the Wildcats within 26-22 at intermission.

-GAME NOTEBOOK: The Cornhuskers have held their last seven opponents to under 40 percent shooting. … Northwestern announced Thursday that second-leading scorer G JerShon Cobb would be lost for the season with a foot injury. … Nebraska set an all-time home attendance record with a crowd of 15,978.
+GAME NOTEBOOK: The Cornhuskers have held their last seven opponents to under 40 percent shooting. … Northwestern announced Thursday that second-leading scorer G JerShon Cobb was lost for the season with a foot injury. … Nebraska set an all-time home attendance record with a crowd of 15,978.